4stack404/AyurSetu/ayurvedic_food_database.md

-# 🌿 Comprehensive Ayurvedic Food Database for Ayursutra
+# 🌿 Comprehensive Ayurvedic Food Database for AyurSetu

 ## Overview
 This database contains 50+ diverse food items with complete nutritional and Ayurvedic properties for diet chart automation and nutritional analysis.